mkb9559/PX4-Swarm-Optitrack/README.md

 - Set **EKF2_HGT_MODE** to **VISION**
 - Make sure your mavlink port has been configured.

-For detial, you may refer http://docs.px4.io/master/zh/computer_vision/motion_capture.html
+For detial, you may refer to http://docs.px4.io/master/zh/computer_vision/motion_capture.html

 # 2 Dependence